super-linter/super-linter/README.md

   LINTER_RULES_PATH: config/lint
 ```

-In order to facilitate migrations from using standalone linters to super-linter,
+In order to facilitate migrations from using standalone linters and formatters
-the following linters don't follow the convention described above in this
+to super-linter, the following linters and formatters don't load configuration
-section, but rather they use their own mechanism to discover and load
+files from `LINTER_RULES_PATH`, but rather they use their own mechanism to
-configuration files.
-To configure these linters, see:
+discover and load configuration files.
+To configure these linters and
+formatters, see:

 - [Prettier](https://prettier.io/docs/en/configuration)
 - [Commitlint](https://commitlint.js.org/reference/configuration.html#config-via-file)

-Some of the linters that super-linter provides can be configured to disable
+Some of the linters and formatters that super-linter provides can be configured
-certain rules or checks, and to ignore certain files or part of them.
+to disable certain rules or checks, and to ignore certain files or part of them.

-For more information about how to configure each linter, review
+For more information about how to configure each linter or formatter, review
 [their own documentation](#supported-linters-and-code-analyzers).

 ## Include or exclude files from checks